Girlscript-vijayawada/gsvijayawada/README.md

 # gsvijayawada
-Official Webpage of Girlscript Vijayawada Chapter
+The website of Girlscript Vijayawada Chapter